This blog may contain affiliate links. Read our disclosure policy for more info.

 Hostel Lago Argentino – This hostel is a good cheap option that I have stayed at before.
 The hostel includes a nice breakfast, a large kitchen, and helpful staff.
 The location is also central!

-Hotel Amado – This beautiful hotel is located as close as you can get to the middle of town.
-It’s clean, modern, and a great place to stay for those looking to be close to town.
+Posada Karut Josh – This small little hotel is located as close as you can get to the middle of town and Argentino Lake.
+It’s simple but clean and a great place to stay for those looking to be close to town.

 Del Glaciar Libertador Hotel – Simple hotel located only 10 minutes from town.
 Includes a good breakfast and they also have an amazing social bar and restaurant.

 Aparts Calafate Suites – This place rents self-contained apartments for optimal privacy.
 The apartments are modern, well furnished, and perfect for those wanting more comfort and quality in El Calafate.